Affordable Housing Policy

 Current Affordable Housing Projects

 Jackson Crossing.
 During FY 2013, the City approved $2.5 million in funding along with a city-owned parcel for the development of a 78-unit affordable housing property to be built by AHC Inc. at the corner of East Reed Avenue and Jefferson Davis Highway.
 A Development Special Use Permit was also approved by City Council, and Virginia Housing Development Authority (VHDA) approved a tax application.
-The project has begun and is anticipated to be completed in FY 2015.
+The project was completed in December 2015.

 Arbelo and Longview Terrace Apartments.
 The Arbelo and Longview Terrace Apartments are garden style apartments in Alexandria, consisting of 74 units.
 The City provided Housing Opportunities Fund loans to RPJ Housing to acquire the properties in 2007 and 2009 to preserve the units as dedicated affordable housing.
 The properties were subsequently transferred to the Alexandria Housing Development Corporation (AHDC).
-AHDC has secured tax exempt bonds and 4% Low Income Housing Tax Credits for the renovation of all 74 units.
-Renovation of the units has started and is scheduled for completion in FY 2015.
+AHDC secured tax exempt bonds and 4% Low Income Housing Tax Credits for the renovation of all 74 units.
+Renovation of the units was completed in 2015.

-Giant at Potomac Yard.
-The Giant at Potomac Yard mixed-use development, located at 2801 Main Line Boulevard, consists of 253 dwelling units and new 70,000 ft2.
-The City permitted the developer to use the bonus density provisions of the City’s zoning code, which allowed for the inclusion of 12 dedicated affordable rental units within the project, including two 3 bedroom units.
-The project is currently under construction and is anticipated to be completed in FY 2015.
+Notch 8.
+Notch 8 (also referred to as the Giant site at Potomac Yard) is a mixed-use development located at 2801 Main Line Boulevard.
+The City permitted the developer to use the bonus density provisions of the City’s zoning code, which created 12 dedicated affordable rental units (including two 3-bedroom units) within the 253-unit building.
+The project was completed in 2015.